Air King Wall Mount Fan [Review & Mounting Guide]

 It has a remote control, which sounds cool (pun intended), but it’s actually a problem.
 Because it always defaults to ‘off,’ I can’t connect it to a smart outlet and integrate it with my Google Home or Amazon Alexa.

 It’s also deafening, even at the lowest speed.
 You’re not usually going to have a quiet conversation in the garage.
 Still, I’d at least like to hear the music from my portable speaker over the fan.
+This was especially frustrating when I was converting my garage into a home gym, where I needed both ventilation and the ability to hear workout videos.

 I’d been looking for a new fan for a few weeks and did a lot of research, but it took our latest heatwave to get me to pull the trigger.